 For AutoCAD, the video card is what handles displaying the 2D and 3D models on the screen.
-However, typically only 3D models require anything more than a basic GPU, so if you will only be working with 2D models only then you are better off saving money on the GPU and putting that money towards a faster CPU, SSD, or more RAM.
+Only 3D models require anything more than a basic GPU, though, so if you will only be working with 2D models then you are better off saving money on the GPU and putting that money towards a faster CPU, SSD, or more RAM.

 In most situations, the faster the video card the better performance (in terms of frames per second) you will get when working with a 3D model.
-However, we have found that except in extreme situation, there is little to no noticeable benefit to using anything faster than a Quadro M4000.
-AutoCAD is also very light on VRAM usage, so there is no reason to get a card that has more than ~2GB of VRAM for strictly AutoCAD use.
+However, we have found that, except in extreme situations, there is little to no noticeable benefit to using anything faster than a Quadro P2000.
+AutoCAD is also very light on VRAM usage, so there is no reason to pay out for a card with lots of VRAM for strictly AutoCAD use.

 While the exact amount of RAM you need is going to depend on the size and complexity of the model you will be working with, we generally recommend a minimum of 16GB for all our systems.
 AutoCAD (including Mental Ray rendering) is actually fairly light on RAM requirements and Autodesk only recommends 8GB of RAM.
 However, given the relatively low cost of RAM - and the fact that most users tend to have more than just AutoCAD running on their system - we feel that 16GB is a great starting point.
 If you will be working with very large models or having a large number of files open at the same time, however, you may consider upgrading to 32GB or more.

 Storage (Hard Drives)